gwmatthews/wanikani-flashcards/README.md

 - xelatex
 - standard Linux utilities such as sed, awk, grep
 - .csv files downloaded from Wanikani Item Insepector with the following settings
-	- tables > export > cell separator > comma
-	- tables > export > use of quotes > only when needed
 	- tables > export > exported column 1 > reading brief
 	- tables > export > exported column 2 > item
 	- tables > export > exported column 3 > meaning brief
 	- tables > export > exported column 4 > item type
-    - (OPTIONAL) tables > export > exported column 5 > reading by type on, kun -- if this is omitted, all reaadings will be rendered in hiragana
+    - (OPTIONAL) tables > export > exported column 5 > reading by type on, kun -- if this is omitted, all readings will be rendered in hiragana
     - (OPTIONAL) tables > export > exported column 5 > part of speech -- before running ./makecards.sh run verbs.sh like so: `./verbs.sh myfile.csv verbs` this will output `verbs.pdf`

 - NOTE: will now also work with tab, or semicolon separated cells, as well as with tables > export > use of quotes > always